 Key technologies have moved from being theoretical possibilities to realistic options for the decarbonisation of Europe's energy mix.
 As new technologies are deployed more widely, there is more solid evidence of their potentials and performance.
 In many cases the costs of technologies have also fallen.
-According to the European Commission, the costs of producing electricity from wind power have declined by 20 per cent over the nine years to 2006 and those of solar photovoltaic power by 57 per cent.3 Costs are expected to fall considerably further as 2020 target', January 2011. installed capacity increases.
+According to the European Commission, the costs of producing electricity from wind power have declined by 20 per cent over European Commission, the nine years to 2006 and those of solar Renewable energy: photovoltaic power by 57 per cent.
+Costs are Progressing towards the expected to fall considerably further as 2020 target', January 2011. installed capacity increases.